Dublin

 Where fingerprinting is temporarily impossible due to medical or other reasons, fingerprints of an applicant shall be taken as soon as those impediments cease to exist.[6]

 The applicant who refuses to be fingerprinted without justified cause shall have his or her fingerprints taken by police officers without his or her consent.[7]
-This can also be a reason for the Ministry of Interior to render a decision in an accelerated procedure (see section on Accelerated Procedure).[8]
+This can also be a reason for the Ministry of Interior to issue a decision in an accelerated procedure (see section on Accelerated Procedure).[8]

 Transfers